chris-prener/censusxy/index.md

 that a single object is returned.
 There is also support for parallel processing on Non-Windows platforms.

-## What’s New in v1.0.0?
+## What’s New in v1.0.1?

-  - Full support for all Census Bureau Geographic Tools
-  - The syntax of `cxy_geocode()` has changed slightly to facilitate new options
-  - Non-Standard Evaluation (NSE) Has Been Removed
-  - `censusxy` now only has 1 dependency
-  - Parallel support added for Unix Platforms
+-   Changes to the default geocoding options to mirror updates to the API for the 2020 Decennial Census

 ## Installing censusxy